istio/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

     $ export SERVICE_NAMESPACE="vm"
     {{< /text >}}

-1. Determine and store the IP address of the Istid since the VMs access [Istiod](/docs/ops/deployment/architecture/#pilot) through this IP address.
+1. Determine and store the IP address of the Istiod since the VMs access [Istiod](/docs/ops/deployment/architecture/#pilot) through this IP address.

     {{< text bash >}}